CeleritasCelery/coredumped/content/post/implementing-a-safe-garbage-collector-in-rust.md

 The first observation is that if you don't drop or move a type on the stack, then its lifetime is perfectly stack-like.
 Shocking I know, but the really cool part about this is that we can use it to define the way we store the roots in `Context`.
 What if instead of storing them as a map, we store them as a stack instead?
 When something is rooted, it is pushed on the stack.
 When it drops, it is popped from the stack.
 This also solves our problem of creating a unique `Token` to find our object, because when we drop we know that our item will always be the top of the root stack.
 So no `Token` needed.

 In order for this to work we have to make sure the object can't move.
 This sounds just like the pinning!
 We define a new macro `root!` that works similarly to [pin_mut!](https://docs.rs/pin-utils/0.1.0/pin_utils/macro.pin_mut.html).
-This ensure our objects behaves in a stack-like manner, greatly simplifying the implementation.
+This ensures that our objects behave in a stack-like manner, greatly simplifying the implementation.

 As far as keeping our references around post garbage collection, we know that so long as our object is rooted it will be valid.
 We can keep a reference into the Gc heap until we unroot (i.e. the root goes out of scope).
-Our `root!` macro will change our reference from borrowing from `Context` to a borrowing from the root.
+Our `root!` macro will change our reference from borrowing from `Context` to borrowing from the root.
 So long as the root is live, our reference is valid; Even if we garbage collect.

 ```rust
 let object = cx.add("new");